 Application: Different manufacturers apply different coating technologies on the filter in front of the sensor.
 These coatings can affect the stickiness of the sensor gel stick – in some cases it will be less or more sticky than in others.
 Because of this, we do not recommend to use the same sensor gel stick to clean different cameras, especially from different manufacturers.
 Please read the product advisory section below regarding the use of the product on Sony mirrorless cameras.

-Supported Cameras: With the exception of Sony mirrorless cameras listed below, the Sensor Gel Stick is known to work with all other brand digital interchangeable lens cameras, including: Nikon, Canon, Leica, Pentax/Ricoh, Fuji, Olympus, Panasonic and Samsung.
+Supported Cameras: The latest version of the Sensor Gel Stick is known to work with all other brand digital interchangeable lens cameras, including: Nikon, Canon, Sony, Leica, Fujifilm, Pentax/Ricoh, Olympus, Panasonic and Samsung.
 Some of our customers also reported successful use with medium format cameras from Hasselblad, Mamiya and Phase One.

 Maintenance: The beauty of the Sensor Gel Stick is that it can be used over and over again for years without having to re-purchase it.
 If you accidentally touch the tip of the sensor with your finger, if you accidentally drop it on the ground, or if the stickiness property disappears over time, all you have to do is wash it with clean tap water and air dry it!
 To avoid potential damage, we do not recommend to use any cleaning chemicals / solutions during this process.
 Just make sure to wash your hands with soap first to remove all the oil / grease, then put the gel part in running water and wash the surface with your fingers.
 Let it air dry for several hours until it is completely dry, then your sensor gel stick will be as good as new.
 If you end up with a lot of oil / grease on the gel and regular water does not clean it, some liquid dish detergents can be used in those situations as a last resort.
 For more details, see this article.